The Whirlwind Girl: Production

-Season 1: Xu Jiao was originally assign to portray Qi Baicao, however she withdrew due to health issues; later Hu Bingqing assumed the role.
+Season 1: Xu Jiao was originally assign to portray "Qi Baicao", however she withdrew due to health issues; later Hu Bingqing assumed the role.
 The filming took place from April to July 2015 in Changsha, and some scenes were shot in South Korea.
 It received licence to broadcast 32 episodes.

-Season 2: An Yuexi replaces Hu Bingqing as the female lead, Baicao, due to scheduling issues, joining the original cast alongside Ji Chang-wook.
+Season 2: An Yuexi replaces Hu Bingqing as the female lead "Qi Baicao", due to scheduling issues, joining the original cast alongside Ji Chang-wook.
 Yang Yang withdraw too citing scheduling overlap.
 It received licence to broadcast 36 episodes.